Skip to Content

 2014 – “Traditional Mexican Christmas at the Vatican” at the Vatican Museum.
 Vatican City, Rome, Italy.

 2015 – “Zoology in Mexican Art” at the Museum of Popular Art.
-CDMX, Mexico.
+Mexico City, Mexico.

 2016 – “Mezcal and Oaxacan Art” at the gallery of the Mexican Consulate.
 New Orleans, Louisiana, USA.

-2021– “Guardians”, monumental pieces for the Oaxaca Month at Rockefeller Center.
+2021 – “Guardians”, monumental pieces for the month of Oaxaca in the United States at the Rockefeller Center.
 New York, USA.

 2022 – “Winged Wolf”, monumental piece at the International Tourism Fair.
 Madrid, Spain.

-2022 – “Fusión Toro-Águila”, monumental piece at the First International Tianguis of Magical Towns.
+2022 – “Tull-Eagle Fusion”, monumental piece at the First International Magical Towns Market.
 Barcelona, Spain.

 2022 – “Oaxacan Gold by Greg Davis” at the Art Center Waco.
 Texas, USA.